caprice-j/ggbash/README.md

 `png` and `pdf` could receive plot size and file name.
 If none specified, the default values are used.

-`png` and `pdf` commands interpret a single- or double-quoted token as file name ("iris-for" in the following example), and otherwise plot size. `png` is order-agnostic: Both of the following notations generates the same png file whose size is 960 pixels in width and 480 pixels in height.
+`png` and `pdf` commands interpret a single- or double-quoted token as file name ("iris-for" in the following example), and otherwise plot size. `png` is order-agnostic: Both of the following notations generates the same png file `"my-iris-plot.960x480.png"`.

 ``` bash
 gg iris + p 1 2 | png "my-iris-plot" 960x480
 gg iris + p 1 2 | png 960x480 "my-iris-plot"
 ```

-#### Inch and Pixels
+#### Inches and Pixels

 <!-- 1 inch == 2.54 cm -->
 While the `pdf` function in R only recognizes width and height as inches, the `pdf` command in ggbash recognizes both inches and pixels. **If the given `width` or `height` in `<width>x<height>` is less than 50** (the same limit of `ggplot2::ggsave`) **, the numbers are interpreted as inches (1 inch == 2.54 cm).**